aaronlabeau/NewWorld/Lore.md

 ## Introduction

-### Orgins of the New World
+### Origins of the New World

-The contintent of New World was originally ruled by the Dragons and Giants.
+The continent of New World was originally ruled by the Dragons and Giants.
 These creatures began to conflict with each other which eventually broke out into the first war, which some call the Great War.
 During this time many artifacts from both races were lost and the number of Giants and Dragons were greatly reduced.

 The continent of New World was discovered by a group of light skinned humans and elves from the land of Eurtopia (Europe) over 500 years ago (BT - Before Titans War) when they settled the East Coast in the Echor.
-Word from the old land spread and a seperate group of mostly Elves and a small amount of dwarves, gnomes, halfings, and dark skinned humans settled the West Coast (Dor - o tuar and Puig Gwilith) from Eshiya (Asia).
+Word from the old land spread and a separate group of mostly Elves and a small amount of dwarves, gnomes, halfings, and dark skinned humans settled the West Coast (Dor - o tuar and Puig Gwilith) from Eshiya (Asia).

 The New World became a challenge as the land was already inhabited by: